Donders-Institute/bidscoin/docs/plugins.rst

 Plugins
 =======

-As shown in the figure below, all interactions of BIDScoin routines with source data are done via a plugin layer that abstracts away differences between source data formats.
+As shown in the figure below, all interactions of BIDScoin routines with source data are done via an Interface class that abstracts away differences between source data formats.
 The bidsmapper and bidscoiner tools loop over the subjects/sessions in your source data repository and then use the plugins that are listed in the bidsmap to do the actual work.

 .. figure:: ./_static/bidscoin_architecture.png